Wind power in Scotland: Offshore wind farms

 Scotland is the home to two offshore wind demonstration projects: The two turbine, 10 MW Beatrice Demonstrator Project located in the Moray Firth, and the single turbine, 7 MW Fife Energy Park Offshore Demonstration Wind Turbine in the Firth of Forth.
 There are also several other commercial-scale and demonstration projects in the planning stages.

+Scotland has continued to develop its offshore wind industry, with a growing number of commercial-scale and demonstration projects planned or under development.
+These offshore wind farm projects in Scotland are located in areas including the Moray Firth and Firth of Forth, taking advantage of the country's extensive offshore wind resource and existing energy infrastructure.

 Scotland's first offshore wind turbine was placed near the Beatrice Oil Field, 24 km off the east coast in the Moray Firth, North Sea, in August 2006.
 This was the world's largest wind turbine at the time, an REpower 5M, with a maximum output of 5 MW.
 A second identical turbine joined it and the wind farm began supplying electricity in August 2007.
 As of February 2010, Beatrice Wind Farm is the deepest and northernmost offshore wind installation in the world.

 This was the first time such large offshore wind turbines had been tested, and the first time any wind turbine generators have been assembled in such deep (44 metres) water.
 Such large wind turbine generators are ideally suited to the offshore environment due to high consistent wind speeds and minimal turbulence.
 According to historical measures of wind speeds at the Beatrice offshore location, it is expected that the turbines will run 96% of the time (8440 hours per year), and at 10 MW full power 38% of the time (3300 hours per year).

 In January 2010 contracts were awarded for a major expansion of offshore wind power in the seas around Scotland.
 Moray Offshore Renewables will develop offshore wind power in the Moray Firth, and SeaGreen Wind Energy will develop offshore wind in the Firth of Forth.
 These developments could lead to 1,000 new wind turbines generating nearly 5,000 MW of power.
 Jobs "could also be created in manufacturing, research, engineering, installation, operation and services".
 In July 2016, RSPB challenged development in the Firth of Forth and Firth of Tay.